albertqjiang/Portal-to-ISAbelle/README.md

    bash afp_extract_script_${port_number_n}.sh &
    ```

    With a single process, the extraction takes ~5 days.
 This will extract files to the directory afp_extractions.
+We have also extracted this dataset, available for download at https://storage.googleapis.com/n2formal-public-data/afp_extractions.tar.gz.

    To extract state-only source-to-target pairs, run the following command:
    ```shell